Wendell Fertig: Organizing the resistance

 The almost total lack of supplies was a serious problem, but it was not the most pressing problem Fertig faced.
 At the time of the Japanese invasion, most Philippine army units were of low quality.
 They were not only poorly trained, enough time not having passed to do so, but they were under-equipped and did not have the firepower to resist better armed Japanese troops, tanks and planes.
 Most of the soldiers were barefoot, and many of their World War I era weapons lacked replacement parts and did not operate properly.
 As a result, many Filipino units fled when attacked by the Japanese.
 This was symptomatic of Fertig's most pressing need—experienced leaders.
 He knew that leaders would emerge from the Filipinos, some guerrilla bands already had strong leaders, but he needed them now.
 His best resource for this leadership cadre was American servicemen who had either not surrendered or had escaped from prisoner-of-war camps.
 Many were already fighting as guerrilla leaders or were eager to do so, others joined him after he explained the need for their services, but many others were not willing and demanded they be sent to Australia where they could rejoin regular units.
 Fertig's reaction was not always one of understanding.
 He told many that they would be returned when a means was found, but that they would never be allowed to return.
 Others he removed from duty when it was apparent they did not have the leadership skills required.
 Eventually, they were also returned to Australia by submarine, many with negative reports on their behavior.
 Some regular Army personnel resented being commanded by a "civilian turned soldier", even if he had been in the Philippines more years than they had.
 Many of the younger Americans had disobeyed orders to surrender due to their individualism.
 Others had used cunning to evade the Japanese or escape from the POW camps.
 These traits sometimes led to clashes with the older men who had lived in the Philippines for years and were now in command positions due to their reserve commissions or promotion by Fertig.
 As a result, those who departed did not always report favorably on Fertig once they reached MacArthur's headquarters in Australia.
 Those who stayed and fought received immediate commissions, or were promoted if they already were officers, in the U.S. Army, although they might be sailors, Marines, or even civilians.
-MacArthur eventually approved all of Fertig's promotions, even though advised not to do so by Lt.
-Colonel Courtney Whitney, his staff officer for Filipino civilian affairs.
+MacArthur eventually approved all of Fertig's promotions, even though advised not to do so by Lieutenant Colonel Courtney Whitney, his staff officer for Filipino civilian affairs.